XilinJia/XilinJia.github.io/books/read_english.md

 Pappa & Freitas - Automating the Design of Data Mining Algorithms - An Evolutionary Computation Approach (2009)

 Guttag - Introduction to Computation and Programming Using Python (2013)

-Lonely Planet - Thailand (14th 2012)

-Shefrin - Beyond Greed and Fear - Understanding Behavioral Finance and the Psychology of Investing

 Zielesny - From Curve Fitting to Machine Learning - An Illustrative Guide to Scientific Data Analysis and Computational Intelligence (2011)